jkjordan2/Hello-World/README.md

 # Hello-World
-Training
-This is Git training.  test, Test
+This is Git training, 23 Mar 2020.
+Test, Test